Movatterモバイル変換

 Allegiant Stadium

-As UNLV is located in Paradise, most of its various teams play in the township.
+As UNLV is located in Paradise, most of its various teams play in the town limits.
 TheUNLV Rebels football program plays at Allegiant Stadium, and theRunnin' Rebels andLady Rebels play atThomas & Mack Center and in theCox Pavilion respectively.

 Paradise has hosted theFormula OneLas Vegas Grand Prix, held on astreet circuit including part of the Las Vegas Strip, since2023.[41]